 D. Faculty and Other Resources

 The department (or department(s) or school(s)/college(s) in the case of interdisciplinary programs) is/are responsible for providing the faculty and other resources needed to support the graduate program.
-The Chair (or Dean) is expected to account for the generation and flow of resources so that any subsidies from one program to another are clearly identified in any instance involving a graduate program under his or her jurisdiction.
+The Chair (or Dean) is expected to account for the generation and flow of resources so that any subsidies from one program to another are clearly identified in any instance involving a graduate program under their jurisdiction.

 The department(s) or school(s) must have a written policy that determines which faculty will teach in the graduate program.